As a reptile enthusiast, you’re sure to love the exotic red-eyed crocodile skink.

 However, they are easy to care for, especially when compared to some other exotic reptile species, and require little interaction and minimal food to be happy and healthy.

-Another unique characteristic of these reptiles is that you can house them in groups, provided there is only one male.
+Another unique characteristic of these reptiles is that you can house them in groups.
+However, veterinarians recommend NEVER housing males together.

 You can also house them with other frogs and lizards with similar humidity and temperature requirements, making them especially unusual, but an interesting pet.